INMAS-Math/Workshop-01/README.md

 _MacOS_

-Open your Finder and go to the "Applications" Folder, look for "Anaconda-Navigator", with the same icon you see above.
+Open your Finder and go to the *Applications* Folder, look for *Anaconda-Navigator*, with the same icon you see above.

 _Linux_